-What is long term care Medicaid?
+What is a long term care benefit under Medicaid?

 Long term care (LTC) Medicaid is a joint federal and state program for individuals who need nursing home-level care and meet other eligibility requirements.
 The care can be received in a nursing home, at home through community-based care services, or through PACE (Program for All-inclusive Care for the Elderly).
 Assisted living facilities provide a lower level of care; they are not licensed to provide nursing-home level care.

 What are the eligibility criteria for Medicaid LTC?

 The individual must be categorially, medically, and financially qualified to begin receiving Medicaid LTC benefits.

 Categorial qualification means that the individual is

 a U.S. citizen (or meets a limited category of non-citizens),

 a resident of the state where the application will be filed, and